pycon-mentored-sprints/community-handbook/docs/participants/03-git-contributors.md

 - [learn. github](https://help.github.com/) has an excellent series of tutorials
 - The [pro git book](https://git-scm.com/book/) is a good in-depth book on Git.
 - [git ready](http://www.gitready.com/) - a nice series of tutorials
+- [GitFlow etiquette](https://betterprogramming.pub/git-workflow-etiquette-f22d96b8b0b8) if you want to dive more into GitFlow and how to collaborate with others